-On 1 April 2015, new NHS redundancy arrangements came into effect in England for staff covered by Section 16 (a) (England) of the NHS terms and conditions of service handbook.
-It is important for NHS employers in England to be aware of the key issues involved in managing the redundancy process.
+On 1 April 2015, new NHS redundancy arrangements came into effect in England for staff covered by Section 16 (England) of the NHS terms and conditions of service handbook.

 Staff who are made redundant should receive one month’s pay per year of reckonable service, with a maximum of 24 months’ pay (only full years of reckonable service can be counted when calculating redundancy pay as employment for part of a year should be disregarded).

 A month’s pay, subject to a total annual earnings floor of £23,000 and cap of £80,000, will be either an amount equal to 1/12th of the annual salary at the date of termination or 4.35 times a week’s pay whichever is more beneficial to the employee (the average month has 4.35 weeks).
 The calculation of 4.35 times a week’s pay should be made in accordance with the Employment Rights Act 1996.

 Redundancy entitlements are, in the main, determined by service criteria.
 In redundancy compensation, there are two concepts of service - continuous service which employers need to consider first and reckonable service which then determines the period(s) of service to be counted in paying redundancy.

 Employees must first have sufficient continuity of service to be eligible for an NHS contractual redundancy payment:

 - a minimum of two years NHS service with one or more NHS employer (See Annex A, NHS terms and conditions of service handbook) with a break of no more than one statutory week

 - where an employee has had a break in NHS service of more than one statutory week, the prior service is not counted for the purposes of accruing the necessary minimum period of two years continuous service.